Interested in learning how to play the guitar?

 #3 Note Circle

-Our article on the guitar music theory has a detailed introduction to all the 12 notes in Western music and the concept of note circle.
+In our article on the guitar music theory, you had a detailed introduction to all the 12 notes in Western music and the concept of the note circles.
 Starting with any open string notes, you can know the note names on the same string from the nut to the octave by simply moving clockwise on the note circle fret by fret.

 #4 Repetition after 12th Fret

-This makes your task easier, as you just need to remember the guitar notes up to the 12th fret only as all the notes after the 12th fret repeats themselves.
+This makes your task easier, as you just need to remember the guitar notes up to the 12th fret only, as all the notes after the 12th fret repeat themselves.

-With the above background, let us now deep dive into the actual methods that will improve your fretboard knowledge and help you in memorizing the guitar notes on the fretboard.
+With the above background, let us now deep dive into the actual methods that will improve your fretboard knowledge and help you memorize the guitar notes on the fretboard.
 It will be more beneficial if you follow the sequence in the steps below.